"Dark Tourism and Place Identity" edited by Leanne White & Elspeth Frew (London: Routledge, 2013)

 Moreover, Stone also claims that Chernobyl tourists are equipped with protective clothing and Geiger counters (which "sing warnings of impending ailments") and that all this forms a somehow significant part of the "thrill" of the tourist experience.
 Again, that's a claim at odds with my own experience.
-On the tour I was on, we had neither protective clothing nor our own Geiger counters – only the guide wielded a Geiger counter to point out elevated radiation levels e.g. near old machinery (and only at such extraordinary points did the readings go up notably – most of the time levels were quite low).
-I know that one company offers tour participants personal Geiger counters as an optional extra, but that's more for the novelty of it and to serve as a souvenir.
+On the three tours I have been on, between 2006 and 2018, we had neither protective clothing nor our own Geiger counters – only the guide wielded a Geiger counter to point out elevated radiation levels e.g. near old machinery (and only at such extraordinary points did the readings go up notably; most of the time levels were quite low).
+I know that one company offers tour participants personal Geiger counters as an optional extra (and at substantial additional cost), but that's more for the novelty of it and to serve as a souvenir afterwards.
 It is not a regular part of the package.
 However, none of these points are crucial factors in Stone's overall argument – that's rather the philosophical bits discussed above.
 It's just that his description of the tours is strangely at odds with the reality I was able to observe first-hand.

 What about the rest of the book, then?
 The chapter on celebrity car-crash sites by Gary Best is certainly the best of the bunch in terms of readability and fun.
 I actually had to laugh out loud several times when reading it.
 That doesn't happen a lot with academic texts!
 Its style in general is highly entertaining and lucid.
 In a way this is the antithesis to Phil Stone's chapter.
 But that also applies the other way round.
 Best's text actually isn't very academic, neither in style nor in content.
 It's more of a light-hearted report – with an entertainment factor helped by the nature of the topic: celebrities and (fading) stardom.
 But at the end you are left wondering what it actually contributed to the book in terms of its aim.
 The concept of 'place identity' is not even mentioned once.
 It also is more about the celebrities in question (James Dean, Jayne Mansfield, Grace Kelly, Princess Di) and their stories, than about the "managing and interpreting of dark sites" (= the book's subtitle).